 “This is definitely not a congregation like any other.
 It is a family… a very special family!”

 – Rabbi Eli B. Perlman –

-Congregation Beit Shalom / Monroe Township is a unique Conservative Congregation that is comprised of approximately 750 members.
+Congregation Beit Shalom is a unique Conservative Congregation that is comprised of approximately 750 members.
 The difference between this and other congregations is that we are truly a family.
 We get together to pray, to learn, to laugh, to sing, to schmooze, and to eat.
 We study and watch movies together.
 We learn Torah and we share experiences in our lives.
-And when someone is in need, we help each other in ways that continue to inspire everyone.
+More importantly, when someone is in need, we help each other in ways that continue to inspire everyone.

 Due to COVID-19, we will be offering virtual High Holy Day Services this year.
 For only $75, non-members will have access to all Services.